TijanaJelic/income-tax-calculator/README.md

 ## Installation

-1. Clone the project and install the dependencies `npm install`
+1. Clone the project and install the dependencies `yarn install`
 2. Run the project `yarn start`